-The primary business activities for GLDW were the investment in gold bullion, the transactions under the Gold Delivery Agreement, and the issuance and sale of GLDW Shares.
+GLDW's primary business activities were the investment in gold bullion, the transactions under the Gold Delivery Agreement, and the issuance and sale of GLDW Shares.

-For GLDM, the primary business activities are the investment in gold bullion and the issuance and sale of GLDM Shares.
+GLDM's primary business activities are the investment in gold bullion and the issuance and sale of GLDM Shares.

-Various factors could affect the price of gold including: (i) global gold supply and demand, which is influenced by such factors as forward selling by gold producers, purchases made by gold producers to unwind gold hedge positions, central bank purchases and sales, and production and cost levels in major gold-producing countries such as China, Australia, South Africa and the United States; (ii) investors' expectations with respect to the rate of inflation; (iii) currency exchange rates; (iv) interest rates; (v) investment and trading activities of hedge funds and commodity funds; and (vi) global or regional political, economic or financial events and situations.
-In addition, there is no assurance that gold will maintain its long-term value in terms of purchasing power in the future.
-In the event that the price of gold declines, the Sponsor expects the value of an investment in the Shares of a Series to decline proportionately.
+Various factors could affect the price of gold including: (i) global gold supply and demand, which is influenced by such factors as forward selling by gold producers, purchases made by gold producers to unwind gold hedge positions, central bank purchases and sales, and production and cost levels in major gold-producing countries such as China, Australia, South Africa and the United States; (ii) investors' expectations with respect to the rate of inflation; (iii) currency exchange rates; (iv) interest rates; (v) investment and trading activities of hedge funds and commodity funds; (vi) other economic variables such as income growth, economic output, and monetary policies; and (vii) global or regional political, economic or financial events and situations.
+In addition, while gold is used to preserve wealth by investors around the world, there is no assurance that gold will maintain its long-term value in terms of purchasing power in the future.
+In the event that the price of gold declines, the Sponsor expects the value of an investment in the Shares to decline proportionately.
 Each of these events could have a material effect on the Funds' financial position and results of operations.